 Synopsis: The issue starts with Elongated Man on the phone with Iris Allen trying to find the Flash.
 Ralph has put a call out to all of the second-stringer JLA members.

-We then cut to Braniac’s lab where he has finished his “exploratory surgery” on Aquaman.
-(Man, first Busiek carves up our favorite fish guy and now Braniac!)
-Lex Luthor appears and he and Braniac trade barbs about how Lex is plotting against Braniac.
-Braniac gives Lex the cities that the villains are going to establish.
-They are in 6 small black marbles.
+We then cut to Brainiac’s lab where he has finished his “exploratory surgery” on Aquaman.
+(Man, first Busiek carves up our favorite fish guy and now Brainiac does the same!)
+Lex Luthor appears and he and Brainiac trade barbs about how Lex is plotting against Brainiac.
+Brainiac gives Lex the cities that the villains are going to establish.
+They are in six small black marbles.

 We then shift to a hospital room where Ray Palmer is in a coma from a gunshot wound.